gerardrobertkirwin/gerardrobertkirwin.github.io/_posts/2020-01-06-English-Football-With-Shiny-Pt-2.md

       mutate(`Total Position` = as.numeric(table_season_tiers$`Total Position`))
 <br>

 It should be noted that I did these steps when I was doing the cleanup for the data I used in my last blog.
-So when I renamed the tiers from "First tier" to 1, later I renamed 1 to First Division or Premier League, as I mentioned last time.
+So, when I renamed the tiers from "First tier" to 1, later I renamed 1 to First Division or Premier League, as I mentioned last time.
 <br>

-*Shiny*
+*Visualization*
 -----------

 I have a notebook on my desk where I draw or write out what I want to do with each project.
 With this project, I wanted to create a graph that showed how teams progressed through the years with the ability to look at information about each year.
 While doing some research, I found that using plotly would give me an interactive graph with a hover-over ability with limited coding.
 <br>

 After cleaning up the data, I worked out the plot using ggplot and then using ggplotly to transform it into a plotly graph.
 I originally wanted to create something akin to a bump graph but with so many teams, the graph quickly got very cluttered.
 I was inspired by [this graph](https://archive.nytimes.com/www.nytimes.com/interactive/2013/03/29/sports/baseball/Strikeouts-Are-Still-Soaring.html?ref=baseball) with so many points and lines.
 So I went with simple geom_point and geom_line layers.
 Inspired by that New York Times graph, I decided to go with a gray color scheme with the lines.
 Another consideration for going gray was that my other option, assigning each team's colors to their line would not only be burdensome but potentially confusing as most teams are blue or red.
 <br>

 I decided to go with a classic theme for a cleaner look.
 The y-axis was listed in reverse as I wanted team 1 team to be on top and for the x-axis, I listed the XXX6-XXX7 years each decade as the data set started in 1946-47.
 Passing all these arguments into ggplotly, I made the settings for the plotly graph to display the team's name, the year, which division they were in, the number of wins, losses and draws and the number of points they earned.